Confetti (Little Mix song): Background

 The solo version of the song was released on 4 November 2020, two days before the parent album dropped on 6 November 2020.
 The remix version of "Confetti" features American rapper Saweetie.
 Little Mix announced the remix on 22 April 2021 through their social media by posting an accompanying video announcement.
 The remix was released on 30 April 2021 and served as the fourth and final single from their sixth studio album of the same name.
 The remix version of the song does not include former member Jesy Nelson's vocals, as this marked the group's first release after her departure from the group in 2020, with her vocal parts being re-recorded by the other members.
 The remix was also included as a bonus track on the Record Store Day vinyl editions of the album, which was released on 12 June 2021.

-In an interview with Euphoria Magazine, member Perrie Edwards shared her thoughts about the song saying, "We love the song 'Confetti', it's always been one of our favorites and we know from socials that the fans love it too!".
-"It felt right to do an updated version of the song and give it a moment!"
-Jade Thirlwall added.
-Talking about the music video Leigh-Anne Pinnock said, "We really feel it might be one of our best videos ever.
-We're really excited for everyone to see it".
+In an interview with Euphoria Magazine, member Perrie Edwards shared her thoughts about the song saying, "We love the song 'Confetti', it's always been one of our favorites and we know from socials that the fans love it too!"
+Jade Thirlwall added, "It felt right to do an updated version of the song and give it a moment!"
+Talking about the music video, Leigh-Anne Pinnock said, "We really feel it might be one of our best videos ever.
+We're really excited for everyone to see it."
 As their first single release as a trio without Nelson, Thirlwall stated "It's just learning to adapt.
 I think it's quite exciting.
 And we got off to a good start as a three by having our No. 1 single in the UK.
-That was like, ‘Oh wow, this is a good sign, good omen, that this year is going to be good for us."
+That was like, 'Oh wow, this is a good sign, good omen, that this year is going to be good for us.'"
 To promote the song, the group also appeared on the cover of Euphoria Magazine, a day before the song was released.
 Little Mix released a "Confetti" themed filter on Instagram as well to further promote the single.